juvalen/ngjnx/README.md

 and comparing retrieved data with a template.
 Alarms could be raised.

 ## TODOs
-1. As the proxy log file provides a wealth of information and modern web page complexity, duration of TCP connections should be gathered either by off-line processing or with dedicated hardware.
+1. Proxy log file provides a wealth of information.
+Due modern web page complexity, duration of TCP connections should be gathered either by off-line processing or with dedicated hardware.
 1. To assess the workload supported by this architecture.